sumithpdd/fluttermeetup/readme.md

 All good lets work on the Todo app.

-For that we need a `task_list`
+For that we need a `task_list` create a folder model

-To start with lets create a model
+To start with lets create a model name it task.dart

 ```dart
 class Task {